jon-robbins/amenitiz-takehome/README.md

 ## Executive Summary

-MAKE SLIGHTLY MORE TECHNICAL AND DEVELOP, INTRODUCE COUNTERFACTUAL ESTIMATION AND LINK TO THE TECH SPECS AND MATH BEHIND IT

 PriceAdvisor is a machine learning system that recommends the RevPAR-optimized daily price for a certain hotel's room type on a certain day.
 We estimate the optimal price by using *counterfactual estimation*.
 By using a KNN algorithm (R^2 0.78) to match hotels to their peers based on their endogenous features (where are they, how many rooms do they have, what kinds of amenities do they offer, etc.), we can say **these two hotels behave similarly, and if one hotel adopted its peer's pricing strategy**.

 PriceAdvisor is a machine learning system that recommends RevPAR-optimized daily prices for hotels.
 The model identifies peer hotels using validated features (R² = 0.78), compares RevPAR performance, and recommends price adjustments based on the best-performing peer's strategy.